New Patient Information

 At Voller Dentistry, we want to help you make the most out of your dental insurance plan.
 You are entitled to benefits with your coverage — now let’s figure out how you can use them!
 After you visit our office, we are happy to file and follow up on your claim so you receive the maximum help paying for your dental care.
 We know dental insurance can be confusing, so feel free to contact us to discuss the particulars of your plan at any time.

-We offer several methods of payment including personal checks, American Express, MasterCard, Visa, Discover, and no-interest or long term financing plans through Care Credit and LendingClub.
-These respected financial institutions offer a flexible client payment program specifically designed for healthcare expenses, so you can afford the procedures you want and need.
+We offer several methods of payment including personal checks, American Express, MasterCard, Visa, Discover, and no-interest or long term financing plans through Care Credit.
+This respected financial institution offer a flexible client payment program specifically designed for healthcare expenses, so you can afford the procedures you want and need.
 The programs are ideal for co-payments, deductibles, treatment, and procedures not covered by insurance, and can be used at over 35,000 practices nationwide.

 After you have a procedure or treatment at Voller Dentistry, we will send you home with specific home care instructions depending on the treatment you have performed.
 Most of the time, you will need to watch what you eat for the first few days and plan to take it easy if you have had an invasive procedure.
 In case you forget the instructions or could use a reminder on the details, find the directions for the procedures we offer outlined below.